gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 ...
 ```

-Optionally the repoitory could even omit the storage as local blob, and just provide a global type specific access specification
+Optionally the repository could even omit the storage as local blob, and just provide a global type specific access specification
 (depending of the given media type), which would result in the following resource specification:

 ```